 Probably 90% of the calls are about fallen trees or branches blocking the trail.
-Some users are kind enough to send pictures, and to identify the nearest mile marker, which is a great help to the team.
+When reporting problems, trail users are encouraged to include a photo, the closest Mile Marker, cross street, or other identifiable landmark.
 People also ask about where restrooms are, or report problems with malfunctions.
-They also ask about stops along the way, places to stay, or help with planning a long bike trip along the trail.
-We also get reports about problems with dead or injured wildlife and occasionally wild and unruly humans riding motorcycles or four wheelers on the trail.
+They may ask about stops along the way, places to stay, or help with planning a long bike trip along the trail.
+We sometimes get reports about problems with dead or injured wildlife and occasionally wild and unruly humans riding motorcycles or four wheelers on the trail.

 One caller asked if she could temporarily move one of our trail signs while her film crew shot a movie scene.
 Another asked how to donate a memorial bench in honor of a friend who had recently died.
 One rider wanted to know exactly how long the trail is.
 One trail user, who happens to work at the zoo, noticed a fallen hickory tree, and wondered if they could fill their truck with the hickory nuts to feed their elephants.
 And sometimes people ask us to resolve safety problems at busy crossings—things we would like to help with, but can’t always do.